-The engine is equipped with an electronic air-to-fuel ratio (AFR) controller that blends the appropriate ratio of combustion air and treated LFG fuel.
+Each engine is equipped with an electronic air-to-fuel ratio (AFR) controller that blends the appropriate ratio of combustion air and treated LFG fuel.

-The RICE is not equipped with add-on emission control devices.
+The RICE are not equipped with add-on emission control devices.
 The AFR controller maintains efficient fuel combustion, which minimizes air pollutant emissions.
-Exhaust gas is exhausted directly to atmosphere through a noise muffler and vertical exhaust stack.
+Exhaust gas is exhausted directly to atmosphere through noise mufflers and vertical exhaust stacks.